March–May 2025 United States attacks in Yemen: Third week (27 March – 2 April)

-Deployment of B-2 Spirit stealth bombers to Diego Garcia

 On 27 March, a spokesman of the Air Force Global Strike Command confirmed that B-2 Spirit stealth bombers had been moved to an air base on the Diego Garcia atoll in the Indian Ocean.
 The base has been used in the past as a launch point for major operations in the Middle East, including the invasions of Iraq and Afghanistan.
-This is the first significant deployment of B-2s to Diego Garcia since 2020, and there was media speculation that it is connected to the U.S. campaign in Yemen.
+This is the first significant deployment of B-2s to Diego Garcia since 2020, and there was media speculation that it is connected to the US campaign in Yemen.

 That happened five months after the Biden administration also used B-2s to strike targets in Yemen in hopes of compelling the Houthis to cease their attacks on shipping.
 On 16 October 2024, B-2s flying from RAAF Base Tindal in the Northern Territory, Australia, struck five underground weapons storage facilities owned by the Houthis.
-It was believed the strikes were also meant to demonstrate to Iran the U.S. military's ability to destroy targets buried underground.
+It was believed the strikes were also meant to demonstrate to Iran the US military's ability to destroy targets buried underground.